directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson44.md

 {{<card header="**Script**">}}
 The photo captures a man using a yellow measuring tape to measure a woman's waist. <br/>
 The woman is dressed in a bright blue top and dark pants. <br/>
-She has her arms outstretched with her palms facing upwards, as if she's a bit puzzled. <br/>
+She has her arms spread out to her sides with her palms facing up, as if to say "Look at me!"<br/>
-However, her facial expression conveys confidence. <br/>
+Her facial expression exudes confidence.<br/>
 She might be pleased with her waist size after successfully dieting. <br/>
 The guy has a neatly trimmed, thin beard and is wearing a beige shirt with dark pants. <br/>
 He’s holding the tape wrapped around her waist and is exaggerating his surprise with his mouth slightly agape.<br/>